honcyeung/AI-Powered-E-commerce-Image-Generation/README.md

 - **Modular Scripts:** The project is organized into modular Python scripts for easy management and execution of each step in the pipeline.

 ## Usage
-The project is broken down into several scripts that can be run independently or in a sequence.
+The project is broken down into several scripts that can be run in a sequence.
 - `main.py`: The primary entry point for the application.
 It orchestrates the entire workflow, from loading the data to generating, editing, and uploading the images.
 - `load.py`: Handles the initial data loading from data/FashionDataset.csv and prepares it for processing.
 - `generate.py`: Contains the logic to interact with the Google genai API and create new images based on the data.